India vs England

-India vs England is an Indian Kannada-language romantic thriller film directed by Nagathihalli Chandrashekar and produced by Y. N. Shankaregowda and several non-resident Indians from the UK and other countries.
-The film stars Vasishta Simha and Manvitha.
-The film was released on 26 January 2020.
+India vs England is an Indian Kannada-language romantic thriller film directed by Nagathihalli Chandrashekar and produced by Y. N. Shankaregowda and several non-resident Indians (NRIs) from the UK and other countries.
+The film stars Vasishta N. Simha and Manvitha.
+It was released on 26 January 2020.

-The film features Vasishta as a British-born NRI, and actors Anant Nag in pivotal roles.
-The music is scored by Arjun Janya and cinematographers Will Price and Satya Hegde are in charge of cinematography.
+The film features Vasishta N. Simha as a British-born NRI and actor Anant Nag in a pivotal role.
+The music is scored by Arjun Janya and Will Price and Satya Hegde were in charge of cinematography.

 Plot

 Kanishka is a vlogger from the UK, while Medini is a gemology apprentice.
 Kanishka comes to India.
 Initially, they don't like each other, but destiny makes them travel together across the country.
 On their journey, they come across a valuable gemstone which gets lost.
 The gem gets smuggled to England.
-How they fix the things and how they realize their love for each other forms the crux of the story.
+How they fix things and realize their love for each other forms the crux of the story.